pratima-prajapati/pratima-prajapati/README.md

 To build a career in Data Analytics and Data Science by creating impactful solutions, uncovering insights from data, and continuously learning new technologies.

-## "Every dataset has a story—I'm here to discover it."
+## Every dataset has a story—I'm here to discover it.💫❤️